We welcome ALL

 Clothing.
 The Connections Service at 5:30 p.m is more casual, but you are welcome in any service in any attire, from blue jeans to suits.

 We have ministries for children and youth throughout the year.
-Some of our activities include summer camps, Vacation Bible School, a midweek program, youth groups, and children’s church.
+Some of our activities include summer camps, family activities: Summer Haze 2022, a midweek program, youth groups, and children’s church: “What’s In The Bible?”.
 Check out our Ministries page for more information.

 You can join the church by profession of faith in Jesus and baptism, by moving your membership from another congregation, or by confirmation, restoration or reaffirmation of faith.
 For more information on joining the church, please contact the pastor.